cs544-wisc/s23/p7/README.md

 This one is optional, but you can earn bonus credit by doing it (see https://canvas.wisc.edu/courses/345251/discussion_topics/1525284 for details).

-Closer to the deadline, we'll share a form that you should submit if you want us to grade your P7.
-If you start P7 and push partial results but don't finish, don't worry -- if you don't submit the form, we'll just grade you over P1-P6.
+If you want us to grade you on P1-P7, fill this by the last day of
+class: https://forms.gle/KdjV9UCeWogpkNTD9.
+This is a final decision, so even if you plan to do P7, I recommend waiting to fill this until you are done (in case you change your mind).
+If you don't fill the form (or say "no" on the form), we'll grade you on P1-P6.

 ## Overview